Everyone starts out not knowing how something works before they’ve used it.

 On another front was Jacques Vallee who led the team to develop the network software on ARPANET, the ancestor of the Internet.
 Vallee has been called one of the “fathers” of the Internet.

 They wrote informative and inspiring books about their experience, The Heart of the Internet by Jacques Vallee, and Weaving the Web by Tim Berners-Lee, with Mark Fischetti These are books in my collection, and no, I’m not an affiliate with Amazon.
 I believe in passing on information when I’ve read something worthwhile.

-When you use a Theme, you are granted a license to use the Theme for your purposes.
+When you use a WordPress Theme, you are granted a license to use the Theme for your purposes.
 The person who created the Theme, the Designer, may offer it free or for a price.

 A powerful tool to use to get your message out onto the Web.
-So now you’re not new to WordPress and your passion led you here.
+So now you’re not new to WordPress, and your passion led you here.